lars-hagen/dotfiles/wiki/cli-tools-and-plugins.md

 alias sandbox="assume reepay-sandbox"
 ```

-### Automatic AWS SSO Role Assumption with direnv and Chrome Profiles
+### Directory-based AWS Role Management
 **What is it?**
 A directory-aware automation system that:
 - Manages environment variables using direnv (loading/unloading based on directory)
 - Handles AWS SSO authentication and role assumption automatically
-- Integrates with Chrome profiles for seamless SSO login
+- Works with any browser for SSO login
+- Supports Chrome profiles when using Chrome

 **Key Features:**
 - Automatic environment switching based on project directories
 - Smart credential refresh and AWS role management
-- Chrome profile integration for SSO authentication
 - Silent operation with configurable logging

 **Configuration:**